ctxkiwi/typed-js/README.md

     app: App
 };

-// Macros
-include "./globals.tjs" // Include other .tjs file (type checked) include "./libs/vue.js" // Include plain .js code (no type checking) include "./libs/vue-structs.tjs" // tjs must know the structs from Vue.. so either vue provides this via their github, but most likely you'll have to make it yourself
+include "./globals.tjs" // Include other .tjs file (type checked) include "./libs/vue.js" // Include plain .js code (no type checking) include "./libs/vue-definitions.tjs" // tjs must know the structs from Vue.. so either vue provides this via their github, but most likely you'll have to make it yourself

 struct aMessage {
     string message